Ossus/eponyms-2-web/README.md

 A Python 3 Flask app serving the web API needed for the Eponyms 2 stack.

+## Configuration

+You can override any settings defined in `defaults.py` by creating a file `settings.py` and changing the variables there.

 ## Installation

 To develop or run the web app locally, it's best to use a virtual environment containing all necessary modules: